What is Mate?

 Mate is the most traditional Argentinean green infusion.
 A small cup called Mate (gourd) is filled about three-quarters full with Yerba mate, the dried leaves and stems/twigs of a plant.
 Hot but not boiling water is poured into the mate.
 The drink, which is rather bitter, is sipped through a metal straw with a filter at the end called a Bombilla.

-You will probably find a lot of people drinking this, especially in Argentina and Uruguay, in all kind of places: parks, office, shops, streets, etc. It’s a social activity, normally shared between friends.
-During a pandemic, each person can have its own.
+You will probably find a lot of people drinking this, especially in Argentina and Uruguay, in all kinds of places: parks, offices, shops, streets, etc. It’s a social activity, normally shared between friends.
+During a pandemic, each person can have his own.

 How to prepare a good, tasty and long-lasting Mate?